siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Writing Custom Extensions

 Custom extensions can be written in order to cater use case specific logic that are not available in Siddhi out of the box or as an existing extension.

 There are five types of Siddhi extensions that you can write to cater your specific use cases.
-Please find each extension types and related maven archetypes below.
-You can use these archetypes to generate maven projects for each extension type.
+These extension types and the related maven archetypes are given below.
+You can use these archetypes to generate Maven projects for each extension type.

-* Follow one of the step below, based on your project :
+* Follow the procedure for the required archetype, based on your project:

 **siddhi-execution**

-Siddhi-execution provides following extension types,
+Siddhi-execution provides following extension types:

 * Function
 * Aggregate Function